rforbiodatascience24/group_12_project/README.md

 Mille Rask Sander - s203556 - MilleRask

+All group members have contributed equally to the project and data discussions.

 ## Description

 Polycystic ovary syndrome, abbreviated PCOS, is a disease documented in women, that affects their hormone and reproductive health.
 However, it has not been reported what the cause of PCOS is or if there are any health-related triggers.
 Most individuals suffering from PCOS experience irregular periods, follicles and ovary-related problems, and increased hormone production [1].
-Furthermore, has PCOS been correlated with causing a risk of potential complications in regards to pregnancy [2].
+Furthermore, PCOS has been correlated with causing a risk of potential complications in regards to pregnancy [2].

 There have been many speculations, as to what causes PCOS.
 Some of the reported factors that may influence PCOS have been stated to be: increased male-related hormones (e.g. androgens) and increased insulin [2].
 As of now, there is no treatment for PCOS, however, most symptoms can be managed to the patient’s need.